MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Payroll systems in the UAE are among the most advanced and transparent in the world.
 Real-time payment gaps are flagged to the Ministry, and as of 2026, the Wage Protection System has real-time payment tracking.

-• WPS Tracking: Private companies must pay through WPS.
+- WPS Tracking: Private companies, including those in Dubai, must pay through WPS.
 If they do not, they will be unable to renew or issue new work permits.

 What if your employer keeps your passport and asks you to repay visa fees?
 Sounds stressful?
 You don’t need to worry, as UAE law provides protection in these situations.
 One of the most important rights in 2026 is the safeguarding of personal employee documents.